Why come to a workshop at Teaching Tools for Tots?

 As a Mum

 My two children are my biggest inspiration for setting up Teaching Tools for Tots.
-My daughter is eight years old and in Year Three and my son is seven years old and in Year One.
 Both children are unique and learn so differently.
 I hope their creativity and curiosity about the world around them as well as their thirst for knowledge and love of learning continues on into their future.